Brijina84/docs-1/README.md

-# CockroachDB Docs
+# Origination Manager (OM) Docs

-This repository contains the source files for the CockroachDB documentation available at [cockroachlabs.com/docs](https://cockroachlabs.com/docs).
+This repository contains the source files for the OM documentation available at [fico-origination-manager/docs](https://www.fico.com/en/products/fico-origination-manager/docs).

 ## Suggest Improvements

 Want a topic added to the docs?
 Need additional details or clarification?
 See an error or other problem?
-Please [open an issue](https://github.com/cockroachdb/docs/issues).
+Please [open an issue](https://github.com/Brijina84/docs-1/issues).

 ## Write Docs